Ordisoftware/Hebrew-Calendar/README.md

 #### In progress - Version 7.2

-- Add Lunar Months board with meanings, lettriqs, and study tools..
+- Add Lunar Months board with meanings, lettriqs, and study tools.

 #### In progress - Version 7.1